devnabin/eBMC/README.md

 # Getting Start
-For the frontend contributer of project .
-Foll this steps
+For the frontend contributer of this (techedu) project .
+Follow these steps
 1. Clone this Project repo
 1. Goto Techedu/public folder Then you will see